 If you borrow money you should always factor in the repayments to your cash flow forecasts and make sure they’re affordable.

 Potential equity finance sources include venture capital firms or business angels who invest in start-ups or smaller businesses in return for a share of the business and some influence or control.

 Put a plan together

 Your business plan for any new overseas market should detail the decisions you’ve made about the benefits and costs based on your research, your objectives and how you’ll achieve them.

 This can be a vital tool to share with your bank, investors or partners to show you’ve thought through the issues and have realistic and achievable goals.

 Your export plan should include your chosen markets and customers, pricing strategy, anticipated revenues, costs and financing, legal, regulatory and licensing requirements, your sales model and potential partners.

 You can create a plan with the help of interactive step-by-step guides on Export Savvy or Open to Export.

 You can get expert advice and support from our team of experienced International Managers to help you develop your export strategy.
-You can request a call back online.

 We support the ‘Exporting is Great’ campaign and its website provides another huge pool of resources and ideas that you can draw from.